The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 \subsection{Is the smooth GHz-emission of Arp\,220 a collection of compact objects?}

-\cite{barcosmunoz2015} measure a total flux density of 222\,mJy from Arp\,220 at 4.7\,GHz, seen at lower resolution as smooth synchrotron emission.
-The total flux density measured in the 91 continuum sources in Table \ref{table:sourcelist} is 22.6\,mJy, i.e. 10\% of the total flux density.
+\cite{barcosmunoz2015} image Arp\,220 at 4.7\,GHz with lower angular resolution and measure a total flux density of 222\,mJy.
+Their measurement includes both the emission from compact objects, detected in VLBI observations, as well as smooth emission on scales resolved out by the VLBI observations presented in this paper.
+The total flux density measured in the 88 continuum sources from Tables \ref{table:east} and \ref{table:west} is 22.5\,mJy, that is 10\% of the total flux density measured by \cite{barcosmunoz2015}.
 The fitted completeness level of the observed luminosity function in Sect. \ref{sect:lumhist} and the detection limit shown in Fig. \ref{fig:LD} strongly suggests that there are many more radiating sources in Arp\,220 than we observe in this work.
-Could the sources below our VLBI surface brightness detection limit be the source of the smooth synchrotron emission detected by e.g. \cite{barcosmunoz2015}?
+Could the sources below our VLBI surface brightness detection limit be the source of the smooth synchrotron emission detected by for example \cite{barcosmunoz2015}?

 As a simple empirical estimate of the relative contribution of compact sources to the integrated flux density, we take the observed luminosity function and extrapolate this to luminosities below our detection threshold.
-If we assume all SNe give rise to an SNR, and an upper radiative lifetime of 1000 years, we expect, given the above SN-rate of about 4\,yr$^{-1}$, about 4000 objects in Arp\,220, of which we observe the brightest $\sim2$ percent.
-Given a total number of 4000 SNRs, we can use Eq.\ref{eqn:NLmin} to obtain a distribution of $L_\text{min}=2.3_{-0.9}^{+1.1}\times10^{25}$\,erg\,s$^{-1}$\,Hz$^{-1}$ (at 1.45\,GHz) given a distribution of $\beta$.
-The distribution of $A$ is determined from Eq. \ref{eqn:NLmin} assuming 79 sources brighter than our completeness limit as described above.
-If we integrate $n(L)L$ from $L_\text{min}$ to the observed $L_\text{max}\approx2\times10^{28}$ (at 1.45\,GHz) we obtain the distribution of the total luminosity from compact sources as
+If we assume all SNe give rise to an SNR, and an upper radiative lifetime of 1000 years, we expect, given the above SN-rate of about 4\,yr$^{-1}$, at most 4000 objects in Arp\,220, of which we observe the brightest $\sim2$ percent.
+Given a total number of 4000 SNRs, we can use Eq.\ref{eqn:NLmin} to obtain a distribution of $L_\text{min}=4.6_{-1.8}^{+2.2}\times10^{25}$\,erg\,s$^{-1}$\,Hz$^{-1}$ (at 1.45\,GHz) given a distribution of $\beta$.
+The distribution of $A$ is determined from Eq. \ref{eqn:NLmin} assuming 64 sources brighter than our completeness limit as described above.